 - a.
 Each employee who receives academic extra compensation (Appendix C, Section 6., a. consultants, special education, media) shall normally work an eight and one-half (8 1/2) hour day with one (1) hour for lunch (8:00 a.m. to 4:30 p.m.).
 The above times may be altered by mutual agreement between the employee and his/her immediate supervisor provided the total working time does not exceed seven and one-half (7 1/2) hours. - b.
 Each employee who receives academic extra compensation (Appendix C, Section 6., b. secondary counselor/elementary guidance specialist, c. elementary team leader, and d. school psychologist) shall normally work an eight (8) hour day with one (1) hour for lunch (e.g., 8:00 a.m. to 4:00 p.m.).
 The above times may be altered by mutual agreement between the employee and his/her immediate supervisor, provided the total working time does not exceed seven (7) hours. - c.
-Each employee who does not receive extra compensation will work the same hours as classroom teachers with the exception of nurses, librarians, audiologists, media persons and Adult Education employees.
+Each employee who does not receive extra compensation will work the same hours as classroom teachers with the exception of nurses, librarians, audiologists, instructional coaches, interventionists, media persons and Adult Education employees.
 These employees shall have a normal work day of 8:00 a.m. to 4:00 p.m. with one (1) hour for lunch.
-These times may be altered by mutual agreement between the employee and his/her immediate supervisor providing the assignment reflects a seven (7) hour day.
+These times may be altered by mutual agreement between the employee and his/her immediate supervisor providing the assignment reflects a seven (7) hour day. - d.
+Whenever a new position is created that is not a regular classroom teaching position or a position already named in the recognition clause, the district and the Association will meet to negotiate if the position is to be considered a consultant position.